-Sanjay Malunjkar is Senior Technical Lead of the STRIDE project.
-He leads the team building HL7 message processing systems to populate the clinical data repository that forms the core of the STRIDE system.
-He is a computer scientist and software professional who had developed applications in financial services, legal, pharmaceutical, retail, telecommunications, marketing, and airline sectors using web services and J2EE before joining the STRIDE project in 2006.
+Sanjay Malunjkar is Senior Technical Lead of the STARR project.
+He leads the team building HL7 message processing systems to populate the clinical data repository that forms the core of the STARR system.
+He is a computer scientist and software professional who had developed applications in financial services, legal, pharmaceutical, retail, telecommunications, marketing, and airline sectors using web services and J2EE before joining Research IT in 2006.

 Andrew Martin, PhD

-Andrew Martin, PhD is the Principal Informatics Architect for the Center.
+Andrew Martin, PhD is the Principal Informatics Architect for Research IT.
 He has developed and managed informatics platforms for multiple biotech and drug-discovery companies, specializing in complex data mining, analysis and visualization.
 He received his PhD in bioorganic chemistry with Dr. Peter Schultz at UC-Berkeley studying protein dynamics and in vivo unnatural amino acid incorporation.

 Yelena Nazarenko is the Informatics Service Lead for the consultation service, providing technical expertise and concierge-style service to researchers seeking assistance with informatics.
 Her research interests are in Bioinformatics, Genomics, Statistics, and Biomedicine.
 She is a software developer with over 20 years experience in software engineering, product and project management, software architecture, database design and data analysis.